AlbertoGnz/sunshine-photo-cart-uploadbot/README.md

 # Before run.
 Change your blog URL, login details, mail (Including SMTP and login details), and notification receiver mail.
+Make sure to point correct path to selenium driver.

 # How to run it.
-I have a cron job to run it everyday early morning.
+I have a cron job to run test.py everyday early morning.
 Simply drop the folders that contains images to "En cola" (Means on queue) with the follow name mask: password.
 Gallery The "." separates the password and the gallery tittle If everything runs correctly, you will get the galleries created automatically and the folder will be moved to "Procesados" (Processed)